Donald Trump orders Jeff Sessions to challenge ‘Flores’ family-immigration policy in court

-Part of President Trump’s new executive order on family separations includes a directive to Attorney General Jeff Sessions to go back to court and try to change the 2015 ruling that created the family “loophole” that’s distorted the immigration system.

-While Mr. Trump has blamed “Democrats’ law” for requiring the separations, the bigger cause of the dilemma the president faces is the Flores settlement, a court agreement reached in 1997 and updated in 2015, which lays out high standards for how the government must treat illegal immigrant children.
+Indeed, it is the Flores settlement, far more than any Democratic-backed law, that has fostered the current situation of families surging the border, which prompted the administration’s zero-tolerance policy.

+“The result of this decision and this ruling has placed the executive branch in an untenable position,” Gene Hamilton, a senior aide to Attorney General Jeff Sessions, told reporters Wednesday.

-Originally the settlement only applied to children who came to the U.S. alone, without parents.
-But in 2015 Judge Dolly M. Gee ruled that even children who came to the border with parents should be protected.
+Originally reached in 1997, the Flores settlement set standards for children who came to the border without their parents — Unaccompanied Alien Children, or UAC in government-speak.
+But in 2015 Judge Dolly M. Gee, an Obama appointee who sits in the Central District of California, ruled that even children who came to the border with parents should be protected.

 That means the children must be quickly released from custody — Judge Gee said in the case of those who came as families, within about 20 days.
-And since the children are generally to be released to parents, it means the government has to free them, too, so that it can release the children to them.
+And since the children are generally to be released to parents, it means the government has to free them too, so that it can release the children to them.

+The Obama administration said at the time, and later the Trump administration agreed, that this created the family “loophole” — adults know that if they show up at the border with children, they can get relaxed treatment and quick release into the U.S., where they can disappear into the shadows.

-Mr. Trump ordered Mr. Sessions to “promptly file a request … to modify” the agreement.
+Mr. Trump on Wednesday ordered Mr. Sessions to “promptly” ask Judge Gee to revise her ruling and allow for prolonged family detention.

-He said the order should allow the government “to detain alien families together throughout the pendency of criminal proceedings for improper entry or any removal or other immigration proceedings.”

 When the Obama administration argued the case in 2015, Judge Gee rejected their claims, found children were subject to “widespread and deplorable conditions,” and issued a wide-ranging ruling giving the government 90 days to clean things up or else she said she would start ordering the children released.

-The key part of her ruling was a finding that children didn’t generally belong in detention.
-She set a goal of releasing them within 20 days, even if they were with family.

-The Obama administration appealed — and pointedly warned the courts to expect a new surge of illegal-immigrant families, and even an increase in children being kidnapped so adults could pose as families, trying to take advantage of the situation.
+The Obama administration appealed — and pointedly warned the courts to expect a new surge of illegal immigrant families, and even an increase in children being kidnapped so adults could pose as families, trying to take advantage of the situation.

 The 9th U.S. Circuit Court of Appeals rejected those arguments and largely upheld Judge Gee’s ruling.